The Meaning of the Word

 Austin has now become one of the 10 most expensive rental markets in the United States, causing an increasing number of people to experience poverty and become at-risk for homelessness.
 A recent report by the National Low-Income Housing Coalition determined that an Austin-area individual earning minimum wage in 2013 would have to work 111 hours per week to afford a 2-bedroom apartment.
 Because of this, the demand for Caritas services continues to rise.
 Last year over 56,000 people sought housing and other support services from Caritas.
 Only with community support can we continue expanding our capacity to serve those most in need.

 At Caritas of Austin, we measure success in terms of lasting stability.
+Our services and staff help turn crisis into stability, and hopelessness toward hope -- to empower people toward the life they want.
 Our goal is for clients to achieve long-term self-sufficiency.
 We are proud that 85% of the clients in our supportive housing programs remain stable, move out of crisis, and do not return to the streets.

 Additionally, this year we will: